You should know that indecent exposure may be charged as a misdemeanor or a felony.

 What does the prosecutor have to show for me to be convicted?

 To prove your guilt for this crime, the prosecutor must show that you

-2) at the time of exposure, you acted lewdly by intending to direct public attention to your genitals in order to sexually arouse or gratify yourself or another person, or to offending another person sexually.
+2) At the time of exposure, you acted lewdly by intending to direct public attention to your genitals to sexually arouse or gratify yourself or another person, or to offend another person sexually.

 What can your lawyers do to defend me against this charge?

 Based on the facts of your case, we may be able to argue that you did not act willfully when you exposed yourself, that you did not expose yourself on purpose.
 We can argue that your exposure was not sexually motivated nor did it carry the objective of gratification or to offend others.
 Further, we can also argue that the person or persons present at the time of the exposure consented to the exposure.

 Why Choose The Law Offices of Robert Ernenwein, PC., To Defend You Against An Indecent Exposure Charge?

 We are experienced and aggressive Torrance criminal defense lawyers and will use any and all available defenses to protect you against a conviction.
 We have over 35 years of experience defending persons accused of indecent exposure and other crimes.
 We are former Los Angeles deputy district attorneys, so we know how the prosecution operates.